tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/EventHub/send-event.md

 ```

- The following is a request with BrokerProperties:
+ The following example is a request with `BrokerProperties`:

 ```
 POST https://your-namespace.servicebus.windows.net/your-event-hub/messages?timeout=60&api-version=2014-01 HTTP/1.1